 Level 4: You have access to 600-word clients ($19 per article)

 Levels 5-6: You access to 900-word clients ($40 per article)

 Level 7: You have access to 1200-word clients ($72 per article)

 You Can Own a Part of the Company!

 One very unique thing about Blogmutt is the fact that as a writer, you can eventually own a piece of the company.
-Once you reach level 8, you are granted one share of the company.
-You will be granted another share of the company for each level that you reach.
+Once you reach level 8, you receive one share of the company.
+You receive another share of the company for each level that you reach.
 I can’t imagine a bigger incentive to keep on writing!

 Within the walls of Blogmutt, there is also an extremely supportive community.
 The members of the Blogmutt go out of their way to help each other and be supportive.
 If you have a question about anything Blogmutt related, it’s always a wonderful resource.
 Writers discuss anything from writing at Blogmutt, to other writing platforms, to their families.
 You really feel a sense of community once you become a writer.